cicsdev/cics-java-liberty-jdbc/README.md

 -Dcom.ibm.cics.jvmserver.wlp.autoconfigure=true
 -Dcom.ibm.cics.jvmserver.wlp.jdbc.driver.location=/usr/lpp/db2v12/jdbc
 ```
-where  ```/usr/lpp/db2v12/jdbc``` is the location of the DB2 JDBC driver
+Where  ```/usr/lpp/db2v12/jdbc``` is the location of the DB2 JDBC driver

-Example Liberty server configuration of a DataSource with a type 2 connection can be seen in [etc/config/type-2-server.xml](etc/config/type-2-server.xml).
+Example Liberty server configuration of a DataSource with a type 2 connection is supplied in [etc/config/type-2-server.xml](etc/config/type-2-server.xml).
 Configuration with DataSource and a type 4 connection is in [etc/config/type-4-server.xml](etc/config/type-4-server.xml)

 ### To deploy the sample into a CICS region
 1. Change the name of the JVMSERVER in the .warbundle file from DFHWLP to the name of the JVMSERVER resource defined in CICS.